johnyang101/reticular-sae/README.md

 SAEFold enables mechanistic interpretability on ESMFold, a protein structure prediction model, for the first time using sparse autoencoders (SAEs) trained on ESM2-3B.

-For more details, see our paper published at ICLR 2025 workshops linked below.
+For more details, see our paper published at the ICLR 2025 GEMBIO workshop linked below.
 All code and pretrained models are provided under the Apache 2.0 license, making them freely available for both academic and commercial use.

 🔍 **Paper**: Coming soon on ArXiv \
 🌐 **Interactive Visualizations**: [sae.reticular.ai](https://sae.reticular.ai) \